ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 ### Solution

-In the file `json_parse.h` we see that various structs of json types have an `int len`.
-Perhaps it should have been an unsigned int but if so this would introduce the problem of `dyn_array_tell` being signed but the `len` not being signed.
-Thus to fix this we cast the `dyn_array_tell` call to be an int.
+In the file `json_parse.h` we see that various structs of json types have an `int len` that instead should be `intmax_t len`, especially because the dynamic array facility has the potential to return (say via dyn_array_tell) large lengths (even though this repo is unlikely to need lengths that would exceed INT_MAX).

-It is TBD if we will change the `len` to be unsigned.

 ### See also